juji/better-auth/README.md

 ## 🏗️ Architecture

+### Implementation Overview

+- **Next.js**: Frontend application with authentication UI, connects to Hono backend
+- **Hono**: Complete authentication server with database, all auth methods, and API
+- **Express**: Client/server example showing how to integrate with external auth servers

 ### Database & ORM
 - **PostgreSQL** for data persistence
 - **Drizzle ORM** for schema management and queries